LiuXiaotong96/liuxiaotong96.github.io/index.md

 ## About Me

-I am a Ph.D. candidate in Engineering and Applied Science School, George Washington University.
-I am advised by Professor [Robert B. Pless](https://www2.seas.gwu.edu/~pless/).
-My research area is in Computer Vision, interested in finding a visual explanation for convolutional neural networks, especially for deep metric learning, which is a popular area for face re-id, image retrieval, and other application.
-My current research is focused on finding explanations for visual deep metric learning in visual-language model space.
+I am a Ph.D. candidate in Engineering and Applied Science school at George Washington University, conducting research in the field of Computer Vision.
+Under the guidance of Professor Robert B. Pless, my focus lies in providing visual explanations for deep learning, particularly in the context of deep metric learning.
+This area has gained significant traction in face re-identification, image retrieval, and other applications.
+Presently, my research is exploring the visual-language model space.
+By unraveling the intricacies of networks, I aim to bridge the gap between their impressive performance and our understanding of their decision-making processes.
+Through a multidisciplinary approach, encompassing computer vision, machine learning, and natural language processing, I strive to contribute to the development of interpretable AI systems.
+Ultimately, my research aims to enhance transparency and interpretability in deep learning models, fostering trust and accountability in their deployment for real-world applications.

 ## Publications